-Fishing: In 2022, the large Turkish fishing and aquaculture industry consisted of more than 250,000 employees, 13,631 of those are fishermen, and around 14,064 vessels that harvested over 335,003 tons of anchovies, sardines, sprats, and mackerel, among others.
-Aquaculture accounted for 514,805 tons.
+Fishing: In 2023, the large Turkish fishing and aquaculture industry consisted of more than 250,000 employees, 13,631 of those are fishermen, and around 14,064 vessels that harvested over 454,000 tons of anchovies, sardines, sprats, and mackerel, among others.
+Aquaculture accounted for 556,290 tons.
 The Black Sea accounts for about 3/4 of the wild catch, mostly processed into fishmeal and oil.
-Besides domestic consumption, Turkey exports fish products primarily to Europe, highly-developed forestry industry.
+Besides domestic consumption, Turkey exports fish products primarily to Europe, Asia, and the forestry industry.
 About 50% of that territory is under state protection, with the remainder available for commercial activities.
 Pine, oak, poplar, cypress, and beech trees are primary sources for timber, paper, and other wood products.